 An IP address contains a network part and a host part.
 The number of bits used to identify these parts depends on the class of address.
-There are three main address classes: class A, that devote first byte for network and the next three bytes for host address; class B which allocates first two bytes to identify the network and the last two bytes to indicate the host; and finally, class C which allocate the first three bytes for network addresses are available for use.
+There are three main address classes: class A, that devote first byte for network and the next three bytes for host address; class B which allocates first two bytes to identify the network and the last two bytes to indicate the host; and finally, class C which allocate the first three bytes for network address and the last byte for host number.
+Not all of these addresses are available for use.
 Some of them, that include a combination of 0's and 1's, are reserved for special uses such as limited broadcast, loopback for testing purposes, etc. To insure that the network portion of an Internet address is unique all Internet addresses are assigned by a central authority, the Network Information Center (NIC).